richchapler/AzureSolutionsDocumentation/docs/wip/DataExplorer_Delta.md

 These must be installed in order:

-1. PowerShell Core
-   - Required for executing scripts and ensuring compatibility with Azure CLI
+1. **PowerShell Core** - Required for executing scripts and ensuring compatibility with Azure CLI
-2. Azure CLI
-   - Ensures availability for pipeline authentication and command execution
+2. **Azure CLI** - Ensures availability for pipeline authentication and command execution
-3. Azure CLI Kusto Extension
-   - Required for querying Azure Data Explorer (ADX)
+3. **Kusto Extension** - Required for querying Azure Data Explorer (ADX)
-4. Microsoft.Azure.Kusto.Data
-   - Installed via NuGet and required for Kusto client operations and authentication
+4. **Microsoft.Azure.Kusto.Data** - Installed via NuGet and required for Kusto client operations and authentication
-5. Git
-   - Needed for repository tracking and pipeline commits
+5. **Git** - Needed for repository tracking and pipeline commits
-6. Self-Hosted Agent
-   - Registered in Azure DevOps and required for executing the pipeline on a dedicated machine
+7. **Self-Hosted Agent** - Registered in Azure DevOps and required for executing the pipeline on a dedicated machine
-7. Service Connection
-   - Configured in Azure DevOps with correct permissions to authenticate and access necessary Azure resources
+8. **Service Connection** - Configured in Azure DevOps with correct permissions to authenticate and access necessary Azure resources

 ------------------------- -------------------------